The external dependencies Mbed TLS relies on

 File (stream) functions

-mbedtls_md_file()).
-In addition X509 Parsing (x509parse.c) uses the file functions for reading certificate, CSR and CRL files; it also uses
+x509_csr.c) use the file functions for reading the certificate, CSR and CRL files; it also uses

 Dynamic memory functions

-A number of modules (ASN1, Bignum/MPI, Cipher, DHM, ECP, MD, PEM, PK, PKCS11, SSL/TLS, X.509) use dynamic memory allocation.
-Starting from the mbed TLS 1.3 branch, you can provide your own implementations, and we even provide a buffer-based memory allocator.
-Check out this guide on Letting mbed TLS use static memory instead of the heap
+A number of modules (ASN1, Bignum/MPI, Cipher, CMAC, DHM, ECP, MD, PEM, PK, PKCS11, RSA, TLS, X.509) use dynamic memory allocation.
+You can provide your own implementations, and we even provide a buffer-based memory allocator.
+For further details, read Letting Mbed TLS use static memory instead of the heap.

-memset() are really basic in any system and used in a lot of spots.
-Let's assume everybody has support for these.
+memset() are really basic in any system and used in several places.
+The assumption is that everybody has support for these.

-memmove() is used as an optimization in the SSL/TLS module.
-This dependency is easy to remove by replacing with a for loop.
+memmove() function is used as an optimization in the TLS module.
+You can remove this dependency by replacing it with a for loop.

 mbedtls_x509_xxx_info() functions and

 mbedtls_oid_get_numeric_string() (not used in the library).
-It is possible to provide your own implementation via the platform layer, see MBEDTLS_PLATFORM_PRINTF_ALT for example.
+You can provide your own implementation through the platform layer, see

 The other string functions are used in actual core scenarios.
 There are workarounds possible in any of there scenarios.

-rand() function is used only in the selftests of the RSA module (rsa.c).
-These can be disabled by MBEDTLS_SELF_TEST.
+rand() function is used only in the self tests of the RSA module (

 Variable argument functions